Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 - Induced vomiting or activated charcoal for poisoning cases.

-Our goal is to stabilise your pet as quickly as possible so they can move on to further treatment or recovery.
+Our goal is to stabilise your pet as quickly as possible so they can move on to further treatment either internally or externally, or move them to recovery.

 Step 4: Advanced Treatment, Scans, or Surgery